AshmitaRoy/aschmut/index.md

 <br>
 **Holographic menus and holograms representing (German?) dessert for your eatery.**
 <br>
-*No hologram chok chok because mass lobotomies are exp and black money is limited*
+*No hologram chok chok because mass lobotomies are exp and black money will be limited in our 4 jon er shongshaar*
 <br>

 <img src="maxresdefault (1).jpg" width="300" height="150" /> <img src="japensefuturecafe956hp.0.jpg" width="300" height="150" />